top of page

 Advancing understanding of positive species interactions in coastal environments

-I am a marine scientist and currently an NSF Postdoctoral Research Fellow in Biology at the University of Florida.
-My work focuses on positive ecological interactions (facilitation and mutualism) involving coastal foundation species.
+My research focuses on positive ecological interactions (facilitation and mutualism) involving coastal foundation species.
 I place particular emphasis on bivalve-seagrass relationships and the roles of chemosymbiotic bivalves (solemyid and lucinid clams), which are understudied contributors to primary production and biogeochemical cycling in soft-sediment marine ecosystems.
 I use survey data, field studies, and laboratory experiments to understand:

 • the effects of the life habits of bivalves on sediment biogeochemistry;